-The research areas have been narrowed down to four main research focus areas within the Department of Animal Sciences
+The research areas have been narrowed down to three main research focus areas within the Department of Animal Sciences

 Physiology of farm animals and companion animals